p2docs/p2docs.github.io/page/pin.md

 X[4:0] sets the number of bits, minus 1.
 For example, a value of 7 will set the word size to 8 bits.

 [WYPIN](#wypin) is used to load the output words.
 The words first go into a single-stage buffer before being advanced to a shifter for output.
 This buffering mechanism makes it possible to keep the shifter constantly busy, so that gapless transmissions can be achieved.
-Any time a word is advanced from the buffer to the shifter, IN is raised, indicating that a new word can be loaded.
+Any time a word is advanced from the buffer to the shifter, IN is raised, indicating that a new word can be loaded. **IN is not raised on startup/reset**.

 Here is the internal state sequence: